 What is Random Ransom?

-Random Ransom was discovered by S!Ri.
-It encrypts files, modifies their filenames and displays a pop-up window with a note in it.
-Random Ransom changes encrypted files by appending the ".RANDOM" extension to their filenames.
-For example, it renames a file named "1.jpg" to "1.jpg.RANDOM", "2.jpg" to "2.jpg.RANDOM", and so on.
-In order to be restore (decrypt files) victims have to follow the instructions in a pop-up window.
+Discovered by S!Ri, Random Ransom encrypts files, modifies their filenames and displays a pop-up window containing a message.
+Random Ransom changes encrypted files by appending the ".RANDOM" extension to filenames.
+For example, it renames "1.jpg" to "1.jpg.RANDOM", "2.jpg" to "2.jpg.RANDOM", and so on.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: